mrvautin/squido/README.md

 `squido` is a dead simple static website builder which can be hosted anywhere for super fast websites and very little effort.

+`squido` has baked in everything you need to run and host a website.
+You simply do the writing and customisation of style and layout.

 ```bash
 # with npm
 npm install -g squido